flyteorg/flyte/rsts/getting_started/index.rst

 .. dropdown:: :fa:`info-circle` What is a flyte demo environment?
     :animate: fade-in-slide-down

-    Flyte demo environment is a fully included testing environment that can be run on your local machine.
-It is not a substitute for production environment but is great to try out the platform and check out some of the capabilities.
-Most plugins are not directly installed in this environment and it is not really a great way to test the performance of the platform.
+    Flyte demo environment is a fully included testing environment that can run on your local machine.
+It is not a substitute for the production environment, but it is great to try out the platform and check out some capabilities.
+Most plugins are not directly installed in this environment, and it is not a great way to test the platform's performance.

 Then run the same workflow on the Flyte cluster: